Juanjesc/YgoProyect/README.md

 In the future I will update this project with more features.

 It is a webapp designed to be used on a mobile device, but it also has its own desktop view, fully responsive.
+At the moment it is only possible to use the application in English.
+Since the Api used does not support the Spanish language.

 ## What did I need for this project?